dashosaur/AdventOfCode2022/README.md

 </pre>

 ## Retrieving Your Session Cookie
 You will need to provide a session cookie to authenticate for downloading puzzle input or leaderboard stats.
-In Safari the cookie can be retrieved from Develop → Show Web Inspector → Storage.
+In Safari the cookie can be retrieved by copying the value of "session" under Develop → Show Web Inspector → Storage.

 You can store your session cookie in an environment variable to ease running puzzles (e.g. `echo 'export AOC_COOKIE=<session-cookie>' >> ~/.zshenv`).